UNIST-FPL/unist-fpl.github.io/_posts/2024-06-28-iFPCAward.md

 ![Best Poster Awards from iFPC2024]({{site.url}}/assets/images/Best_Post_Award_2024iFPC_DamiJung.jpg)
 ![FPL members in iFPC2022]({{site.url}}/assets/images/20240628_151213.jpg) {: .full}
-From the 2024 International Fusion and Plasma Conference held in Seoul on Aug.22~24, an undergraduate student of FPL, Dami, has been awarded of Best Poster Award.
+From [the 2024 International Fusion and Plasma Conference](https://i-fpc.org/2024/) held in Seoul on Jun.24~28, an undergraduate student of FPL, Dami, has been awarded of Best Poster Award.

 Congratulations x 100!